 - Planning and implementing the organization’s efforts to influence or change public policy.
 Setting objectives, planning, budgeting, recruiting and training staff, developing facilities — in short, managing the resources needed to perform all of the above.

 What to consider before engaging a PR agency

 This all sounds great, but the answer to the surprisingly complex question ‘Should I get a PR agency?’ could still be no, or at least not yet.
-Before you consider calling a PR agency here are the four questions you need to answer:
+Before you consider calling a public relations firm here are the four questions you need to answer:

 - Have you nailed your value proposition and business objectives?
 Does your product or service really stand up?
 There is no point in shouting about something that’s mediocre and doesn’t work well.

 - Are you ready to scale up?
 Ensure your on-line and operational systems are running smoothly.
 A public relations firm will get press coverage for your business and we know that all press is good press right?
 Well yes, unless the coverage you receive results in a spike in sales or interest that you cannot respond to and fulfil.
 Make sure that you are prepared with appropriate on-line functionality (including international sales capability if appropriate) and sufficient inventory before going live with a campaign.

 - Can you afford an agency?
 This is an especially important consideration for start-ups.
 An agency will cost thousands of dollars per month and if your cash flow is a bit shaky being tied into such a significant outgoing can be dangerous.
 According to Mark Cuban start-ups are better off handling their own press and PR in the early stages, a new-business owner is best placed to communicate with media about his brand not least because briefing PR’s can be a time-suck.